mitin001/blog/2025/09/25/wikipedians-discuss-simple-summaries.md

 ## Are LLMs capable of assisting, researching, or reasoning?

 No, despite the claims of their marketers.
 LLMs are sold to us as "assistants" or "researchers" capable of "reasoning."
 In reality, they are pattern-completion algorithms.
 They see words in your prompt and choose words that would likely go with them based on the paragraphs they've been trained on.
 Because of this, they generate syntactically correct sentences.
 The problem is that syntax is not semantics, and syntactically correct sentences can also be nonsense.
-Out of many ways to arrange words together in a syntactically correct manner, there are only few ways to come up with a sentence that actually makes sense.
+Out of many ways to arrange words together in a syntactically correct manner, there are only a few ways to come up with a sentence that actually makes sense.
 An AI will stumble into those occasionally, but most sentences it generates will inevitably be nonsensical.

 > LLMs are incapable of producing anything but inaccurate slop.
 "Hallucination" is just a fancy word to hide the fact their technology is garbage.